-To all those who participated in the First Half 2018 Improving Financial Awareness & Financial Literacy Movement & Campaigns "Thank YOU" for your support and efforts in making this the best ever!!!
+To all those who participated in The Improving Financial Awareness & Financial Literacy Movement & Campaigns "Thank YOU" for your support and efforts in making this the best ever!!!

-For those just learning about the movement and campaigns, or who have not participated in the past, please mark your calendars to partake in the Improving Financial Awareness & Financial Literacy Movement with its concentrated personal finance content media blitz built around the strategic campaign venues of Financial Literacy Month (April) and six month later during the 10th anniversary of Estate Planning Awareness Month / Week (October).
+For those just learning about the movement and campaigns, or who have not participated in the past, please mark your calendars to partake in the Improving Financial Awareness & Financial Literacy Movement with its concentrated personal finance content media blitz built around the strategic campaign venues of Financial Literacy Month (April) six month later during the anniversary of Estate & Gift Planning Awareness Month (October).